Windrush scandal: Hardship and compensation schemes

 In November 2021, a report from the cross-party Home Affairs Select Committee found that the number of victims who had died without receiving compensation was at least 23 and only an estimated 5 per cent of Windrush victims had received compensation.
 Despite initial Home Office estimates of about 15,000 people being eligible, as of the end of September 2021, only 864 people had received any compensation.
 The Home Affairs Committee report identified a "litany of flaws in the design and operation" of the compensation scheme, including an excessive burden on claimants to provide documentary evidence of the losses they suffered, long delays in processing applications and making payments, inadequate staffing of the scheme and a failure to provide urgent and exceptional payments to those in desperate need.
 It was "staggering" that the Home Office had failed to prepare for, resource and staff the Windrush compensation scheme before its launch, the report noted.

 Other reports in 2021 from the National Audit Office, the Public Accounts Committee and the legal charity JUSTICE had all criticised the slowness and ineffectiveness of the compensation scheme and recommended that the scheme be taken out of the hands of the Home Office.

 In June 2022, Home office figures showed that 7 per cent of its original anticipated 15,000 claimants, and 25 per cent of actual claimants had received any compensation up to that date.
 A further 25 per cent of claims had been processed and rejected.

 In April 2023, Human Rights Watch reported that the compensation scheme was still failing victims, among whom HRW reported there was a strong consensus that the scheme “was designed to fail the people who were supposed to benefit from it.”

-As of June 2024, the Home Office paid out £88.6m in compensation to people affected and more than 17,100 people have been given documentation confirming their status or British citizenship.
+As of June 2024, the Home Office had paid out £88.6m in compensation to people affected and more than 17,100 people had been given documentation confirming their status or British citizenship.

-At the 2025 Windrush National Organisation Conference held in Birmingham, Mike Tapp MP, Parliamentary Under-Secretary of State (Minister for Migration and Citizenship), announced an overhaul of the Windrush compensation scheme, including age-based prioritisation for those 75 and over, the inclusion of all immigration application fees and occupational & private pensions losses, and a new advanced payment option of up to 75%.
+At the 2025 Windrush National Organisation Conference held in Birmingham, Mike Tapp MP, Parliamentary Under-Secretary of State (Minister for Migration and Citizenship), announced an overhaul of the Windrush compensation scheme, including age-based prioritisation for those 75 and over, the inclusion of all immigration application fees and occupational & private pension losses, and a new advanced payment option of up to 75%.